 The second school was either torn down or burned down (conflicting stories) and the gymnasium became the schoolhouse.
 The school closed in June of 1960 and the land reverted back to David Guthrie’s heirs.

 David’s daughter Lillie Mae Whiteside donated the land to the county.
 For the next 27 years the county rented the “hall” to the public for private events.
 That is how Sally Clark (manager of the Guthrie Park Community Center organization) became acquainted with Guthrie.
 In the spring of 1987 several of Sally’s friends rented the hall as a place to dance and play music.
 Sally became enchanted with the spirit of Guthrie and envisioned a place for the community to gather and socialize.
 In the fall of 1987 the county had put Guthrie “Hall”, and an acre of surrounding land, up for public auction.
 Sally saw an opportunity to make her visions transpire.
 She pursued the purchase of Guthrie and won the auction.

 Guthrie Park Community Center is a 501 (3) (C) non-profit organization.
-Finances are generated through public donations, an annual Christmas raffle and rental fees paid for the use of the center.
-All proceeds, from both donations and rentals, go toward supplies, utilities, maintenance and repairs of Guthrie.
+Finances are generated through public donations and an annual Christmas raffle.
+All proceeds from donations go toward supplies, utilities, maintenance and repairs of Guthrie.
 There are no paid employees under this organization.
 Besides the board of directors, several people, who refer to themselves as “friends of Guthrie”, volunteer their time and talents to Guthrie’s needs.